a2sysml/a2-sys-ml-meetup/README.md

 Looking to meet Saturday, December 30th, 2023.

 TODO:
-- Setup newsletter signup (use zoho, need to signup, setup spf+dkim) + slack
+- Setup Slack (use current logo/name, add few channels (everything, ml, systems)), then put on website
+- Design flyers (logo /w text, qr code to website (make sure this has UTM for tracking), blurb describing goals/first meeting setting, use photoshop or some other free software)
+- Put forms, complete website (check for any glaring issues)
 - Write promotions on EventBrite, Meetup, Reddit, Facebook w/ UTM links for understanding where time needs to be invested in.
-- Put forms + newsletter signup + slack into website, complete website
-- Design flyers (logo /w text, qr code to website (make sure this has UTM for tracking), blurb describing goals/first meeting setting)
 - Advertise + write first newsletter (keep this simple, use markdown)